 - Address: 6 Kasem San 2 Alley, Wang Mai, Pathum Wan District, Bangkok 10330, Thailand

-While the Chatuchak Market is one of Thailand’s most modern and popular, Bangkok has two other markets that are just as unique and lively.
+While the Chatuchak Market is one of Thailand’s most modern and popular, Bangkok has a few other markets that are just as unique and lively.

 You have the Maeklong Railway Market which is uniquely situated on railway tracks.
-With stunning backdrops, a walk through it in search of a good bargain is a crazy experience!
+A walk through it in search of a good bargain is a crazy experience, especially when the train decides to take a trip down the middle!
+Watch as the vendors calmly pull in their awnings in a well-rehearsed routine!

-Then you have the Damnoen Saduak Floating Market, situated on the river itself, just outside the city limits.
-It’s the most popular floating market in the world, and you’ll get to shop inside your own boat.
+Then you have the Damnoen Saduak Floating Market, situated on the river itself just outside the city limits.
+It’s the most popular floating market in the world, and you’ll get to shop inside your own boat on an unforgettable day trip.
+Experiencing the floating markets, especially if it’s your first time in the region, is a real treat.

 After indulging in some of the local delicacies, you can dive deeper into the wonders of Thai cuisine with your very own cooking class.